What is new?11/23) New paper: "The London Consensus: Fiscal Policy and Public Debt"

-08/23) Revised paper: "How do Central Banks Control Inflation?
-A Guide for the Perplexed" 08/23) MacroMusings podcast on "A Crash Course on Crisis" 06/23) Slides and figures for "A Crash Course on Crisis" available for download 06/23) This website!
-New version, more than a decade after the previous one (with big thanks to Seyed Mahdi Hosseini) 06/23) Book on sale from June 6th: "A Crash Course on Crises" 05/23) New paper: "The market for inflation risk" 05/23) Published paper: "Four mistakes in the use of measures of expected inflation" 04/23) Forthcoming paper: "What can keep euro area inflation high?"
-04/23) Book coming out in June: "Crises na Economia Portuguesa: de 1910 a 2021" 03/23) Published paper: "The workings of liquidity lines between central banks" 03/23) Published paper: "How was the United States government able to borrow so much during the pandemic?"
-03/23) Updated estimates of probabilities of inflation disasters in data page 12/22) Revised working paper: "Which r-star, public bonds or private investment?
-Measurement and policy implications" |
+03/24) Forthcoming publication: "Household disagreement about expected inflation" 01/24) Revised paper: "The anatomy of a peg: lessons from China's parallel currencies" 12/23) New book(s): "Crises na Economia Portuguesa: de 1910 a 2022" and "Crises in the Portuguese Economy: from 1910 to 2022" 11/23) New paper: "The London consensus: fiscal policy and public debt" 08/23) Revised paper: "How do central banks control inflation?
+A guide for the perplexed" 08/23) MacroMusings podcast on "A Crash Course on Crises" 06/23) Slides and figures for "A Crash Course on Crises" available for download 06/23) This website!
+New version, more than a decade after the previous one (with big thanks to Seyed Mahdi Hosseini) 06/23) New book: "A Crash Course on Crises" 05/23) New paper: "The market for inflation risk" 05/23) Published paper: "Four mistakes in the use of measures of expected inflation" 04/23) Forthcoming paper: "What can keep euro area inflation high?" |

 ResearchI am a macroeconomist who does research at the intersection with finance, international, and applied econometrics.
 I have worked on the dynamics of inflation and its expectations, central bank balance sheets and liquidity programs, sticky information and rational inattention, and automatic fiscal stabilizers.